 (Café Landtmann around 1890 in a reproduction from c.1950 by the Michael Frankenstein & Comp. photo studio; Wien Museum Inv.-Nr.
 78079/180/1; excerpt reproduced with permission under the terms of the CC0 licence)

 The café first opened in 1873.
-The announcement by Franz Landtmann himself in the October 1st edition of the Neues Wiener Blatt newspaper suggested the coffee house would be notable for its (my rough translation):
+Here’s my rough translation of the announcement (by Franz Landtmann himself) in the October 1st edition of the Neues Wiener Blatt newspaper.
+The text suggested the coffee house would be notable for its:

 …pleasing, solid and surprisingly elegant decor, splendidly luxurious billiards, a comfortable games room, as well as the serving of excellent drinks with prompt service.